 Somerset judge grants protection order against DA Thomas

 Sep.
-24—SOMERSET — A Windber woman was granted a protection order against Jeffrey Lynn Thomas, the Somerset County district attorney already charged with raping a woman on Sept.
+25—SOMERSET, Pa. — A Windber woman was granted a protection order against Jeffrey Lynn Thomas, the Somerset County district attorney charged with raping a woman on Sept.
 18.

 Somerset County Court Judge Daniel Rullo granted a temporary protection from sexual violence order on Thursday.